SanUSB/NTPClient/README.md

  * https://youtu.be/vyq2sJE_DwM

-Generally, for automatic IoT operations, timers and/or Real-time clocks in (RTC) are used for scheduled tasks of the process.
 This topic is very relevant in real practical projects.
+Generally, in IoT automatic processes, timers and/or Real-time clocks (RTC) are used for scheduled process tasks.

 In this sense, according to github itself at https://help.github.com/pt/github/getting-started-with-github/fork-a-repo, this project https://github.com/SanUSB/NTPClient was forked and modified to support the examples practical timers and RTCs available for both models.
 All examples can be repeated by anyone